BattMoTeam/BattMo/Documentation/JOSS/paper.md

 - SEI layer growth model
 - Composite material model
 - Silicon swelling model
-- Material database for NMC, NCA, LFP, LNMO, SiGr, electrolytes, etc
+- Material database for NMC, LCO, LFP, LNMO, SiGr, electrolytes, etc
 - Alkaline membrane electrolyser model
 - Proton ceramic membrane model

 ## Battery format library

-We support coin cells, jelly roll cells and multi-pouch cells with different tab layouts.
+We support coin cells, jelly roll cells and multi-pouch cells with different tab layouts, see \autoref{fig:geometries}.
 The geometries are parameterized and can be modified using a simple set of parameters.
 1D and 2D grids for P2D and P3D models can also be generated.

 ![A selection of the parameterized battery geometries available.
 Clockwise from top left are: A single-layer pouch cell, CR 2016 coin cell, 30-layer pouch cell and jelly roll cylindrical cell. \label{fig:geometries}](figs/batterygeometries){width=100%}

 ## Graph based model development

 BattMo has the ambition to support a variety of electro-chemical systems.
 The complexity of such models increases rapidly as models are extended or coupled.
 To manage this, BattMo introduces a computational graph-based model design.
-Each model is defined as a graph whose nodes represent variables and whose directed edges represent their functional relationships.
+Each model is defined as a graph whose nodes represent variables and whose directed edges represent their functional relationships -- see \autoref{fig:graph}.
 A model is ready for simulation when the graph’s roots are the governing variables and its leaves the governing equations.
 Interactive tools are available to explore these graphs.

 Model hierarchy is an essential part of the framework.
 Coupling two models is done by creating a new coupling model that contains both as sub-models.
 Their graphs become sub-graphs, and new edges are added to represent coupling mechanisms, allowing most sub-models to remain unchanged.
 For more details, see the [documentation](https://battmo.org/BattMo/computationalGraph/graphdoc.html).